Asymptotic control theory for a system of linear oscillators: Motion under the basic control

-The next important theorem says that the semiflow in Corollary (\ref{phase_flow}) is continuous, and, therefore, uniquely defined everywhere in the phase space $\mathbb{R}^{2N}$ of system (\ref{sing_sys}). \begin{theorem} There exists a continuous semiflow $x\mapsto x(t)=\phi_t(x),\,t\geq0$ such that if $v(x)$ is a bounded measurable function, the function $v(x,t)=v(\phi_t(x))$ is the unique renormalized solution of the Cauchy problem for the transport equation
+Our main result claims that in the phase space ${\mathbb{R}}^{2N}$ of the system (\ref{sing_sys}) we can define a \textit{semiflow} which is continuous, uniquely defined everywhere, and it is related to the transport equation (\ref{transport}) in a way the flow from Theorem \ref{hamiltonian_motion} is related to (\ref{cauchy}): \begin{theorem} There exists a continuous semiflow $x\mapsto x(t)=\phi_t(x),\,t\geq0$ such that if $v(x)$ is a bounded measurable function, the function $v(x,t)=v(\phi_t(x))$ is the unique renormalized solution of the Cauchy problem for the transport equation (\ref{transport}).
+Moreover, each curve $t\mapsto x(t)$ is absolutely continuous, and